Arlanthir/notes/music/FloydRose.md

 Adjustments to the truss rod take about 10 minutes to have an effect, so don't check string buzzing immediately after adjusting.

 To measure the neck relief, put a capo on the first fret, fret the last one and measure (with a feeler gauge) the height from the middle fret (around 8th) to the 6th string.
 The recommended Fender/Squier neck relief is 0.010'', or 0.25mm.
+Generally, anything between 0.008'' (0.20mm, good starting point if unsure of playing style) to 0.012'' (0.30mm) is good.

 ## String Action